-Kaiser health insurance plans can be purchased through the Health Insurance Marketplace (Obamacare) or directly from the insurance company.
-However, buying insurance through the marketplace does give you access to health insurance tax credits, which can reduce how much you pay each month for insurance.
+Kaiser health insurance plans can be purchased through the Health Insurance Marketplace set up by the Affordable Care Act (also called "Obamacare") or directly from the insurance company.
+However, buying insurance through the marketplace does give you access to health insurance tax credits, which can reduce how much you pay for insurance.

-All plans conform to health insurance regulations, giving you access to free preventive care and screenings, as well as having financial protections like an out-of-pocket maximum.
+Kaiser Permanente plans include required standard coverages, such as access to free preventive care and screenings, as well as financial protections like an out-of-pocket maximum.
 Plans are divided into the metal tiers of Bronze, Silver, Gold and Platinum.
-They're also classified into the three insurance categories below, so you can choose a Bronze Deductible plan, a Gold Copayment plan or another combination.
+Kaiser's plans are also classified into the three insurance categories below, so you can choose a Bronze Deductible plan, a Gold Copayment plan or another combination.

 - Health savings account (HSA) plans: These high-deductible plans are the cheapest plans offered by Kaiser.
 They allow you to set up a health savings account so you can avoid paying taxes on the money you'll use to pay for doctor appointments and other health care services.